pyglet/pyglet/doc/programming_guide/context.rst

 necessary to follow the steps outlined above for retaining objects when a context is recreated.

-pyglet creates a hidden "shadow" context as soon as :mod:`pyglet.gl` is imported.
-By default, all windows will share object space with this shadow context, so the above steps are generally not needed.
-The shadow context also allows objects such as textures to be loaded before a window is created (see ``shadow_window`` in :data:`pyglet.options` for further details).

-When you create a :class:`~pyglet.gl.Context`, you tell pyglet which other context it will obtain an object space from.
-By default (when using the :class:`~pyglet.window.Window` constructor to create the context) the most recently created context will be used.
-You can specify another context, or specify no context (to create a new object space) in the :class:`~pyglet.gl.Context` constructor.
+When creating backend-specific contexts directly, you can choose which existing context to share resources with.
+By default (when using the :class:`~pyglet.window.Window` constructor), the most recently created compatible context is used.

 It can be useful to keep track of which object space an object was created in.
 For example, when you load a font, pyglet caches the textures used and reuses